Second order semi-parametric inference for multivariate log Gaussian Cox processes: Data examples

 For Stroma and CD8 we use all CD8 points and independently thin the Stroma points with a thinning probability of 50\%.
 The point patterns clearly show some large scale trends (Figure~\ref{fig:kernelintensity}) that are not easily fitted by simple parametric models.
 We instead assume the model \eqref{eq:multi1}, choose CD8 as the baseline, and following \cite{hessellund:etal:20} estimate $\bbeta=(\beta_{\textup{Str}},\beta_{\textup{CD8}})^\T=(\gamma_{\textup{Str}}-\gamma_{\textup{CD8}},\gamma_{\textup{CD8}}-\gamma_{\textup{CD8}})^\T$ by $\hat{\beta}_{\textup{Str}}= \textup{log} (3007/1466)=0.72$ and $\hat{\beta}_{\textup{CD8}}=0$.
 We next choose $q$ among the values $\{0,1,2\}$ using a $5$-fold cross validation as described in Section \ref{sec:cvlambda}, where we resample $L=10$ times.
 We choose the maximal interpoint distance $R$ for pairs of points to be $400$ $\mu$m which corresponds to approximately 15\% of the largest observation window side length.

 According to the left panel in Figure~\ref{fig:cvlymph} we choose $q=1$ that minimizes the cross validation score.
-The right panel in Figure~\ref{fig:cvlymph} shows a non-parametric estimate of $\rho_0$ using the estimator introduced in \cite{hessellund:etal:20} with bandwidth chosen as described in Section~\ref{app:bandwidth}.
+The right panel in Figure~\ref{fig:cvlymph} shows a non-parametric estimate of $\rho_0$ using the estimator introduced in \cite{hessellund:etal:20} with bandwidth chosen as described in Section~5 in the supplementary material.

-According to the parameter estimates in Table~\ref{fig:lymphresult} and the resulting PCFs and cross PCFs shown in the left panel of Figure~\ref{fig:lymphplot} both Stroma and CD8 are randomly clustered point processes.
+According to the parameter estimates in Table~\ref{fig:lymphresult} and the resulting PCFs and cross PCFs shown in the left panel of Figure~\ref{fig:lymphplot}, both Stroma and CD8 are randomly clustered point processes.
 The clustering is partly negatively correlated (cf.\ $\hat{\balpha}$ and the fitted cross PCF in Figure~\ref{fig:lymphplot}) and partly independent (cf.\ $\hat{\bsigma}$) between Stroma and CD8.
 The strongest clustering is found for CD8 due to the higher value of $\hat \sigma_{\text{CD8}}$ than $\hat \sigma_{\text{Str}}$, see also the fitted PCFs in Figure~\ref{fig:lymphplot}.

 The total estimated variances for the log random intensity functions of Stroma and CD8 are rather moderate, respectively 0.37 and 0.88, while the empirical variance of $\log \hat \rho_0$ over the observation window is 1.15.
 In this sense, the majority of the variation in the random intensity functions (especially for Stroma) is explained by $\rho_0$.